awsdocs/aws-ruby-developer-guide/doc_source/s3-example-create-policy-template.md

 Best Practice
 We recommend that you enable the [AbortIncompleteMultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTlifecycle.html) lifecycle rule on your Amazon S3 buckets\.
 This rule directs Amazon S3 to abort multipart uploads that don’t complete within a specified number of days after being initiated\.
 When the set time limit is exceeded, Amazon S3 aborts the upload and then deletes the incomplete upload data\.
-For more information, see [Lifecycle Configuration for a Bucket with Versioning](https://docs.aws.amazon.com/AmazonS3/latest/UG/lifecycle-configuration-bucket-with-versioning.html) in the \.
+For more information, see [Lifecycle Configuration for a Bucket with Versioning](https://docs.aws.amazon.com/AmazonS3/latest/UG/lifecycle-configuration-bucket-with-versioning.html) in the Amazon Simple Storage Service User Guide\.